This post may contain Affiliate Links. Please see my Disclaimer for more details.

 FAQs

 Russet potatoes take about 25 minutes to become fork-tender when boiled.
-Depending on how large or small you chop your potatoes will adjust the time.
+Depending on how large or small you chop your potatoes, the time will adjust.

 It is not necessary to add eggs to potato salad.

 The best way to avoid watery potato salad is to let your boiled potatoes drain properly after boiling.
-The other way is to measure the mayonnaise, mustard, and white vinegar accurately.
+The other way is to accurately measure the mayonnaise, mustard, and white vinegar.

 The type of mayonnaise used in potato salad depends on how you were raised.
 If you like a sweeter potato salad, Miracle whip should be your go-to, but Blue Plate or Duke’s mayonnaise will do great if you like a savory southern potato salad.